sanukag/ai-maintenance-assistant/docs/document-ingestion.md

    with line information.
 5. Normalise Unicode, line endings, control characters and excessive blank lines without rewriting the document's meaning.
-6. Split text at structural boundaries using a configurable model-token budget and word-aligned token overlap.
+6. Split text into section-aligned parent context and smaller retrieval children using configurable model-token budgets and word-aligned child overlap.
-7. When enabled, create one embedding for every prepared chunk.
+7. When enabled, create one embedding for every child chunk; parents are stored as context and are not embedded separately.
 8. Copy the original into controlled local storage and save its metadata, lifecycle state, chunks and vectors to SQLite in one transaction.